 Scholarly Commons Citation

 Raisch, Marylin J., "Codes and Hypertext: the Intertextuality of International and Comparative Law" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 291.
+291.